The Seahawks are moving Damarious Randall to cornerback. Is there still room for Richard Sherman?

 Witherspoon’s cap hit of $4 million for the 2021 season is tied for the 10th-highest on the team, indicating he is expected to contend for a starting job.
 Witherspoon was ranked as the sixth highest-graded cornerback last year by Pro Football Focus out of 121 at the position.
 Reed started eight games for Seattle last season and was ranked 14th by PFF.

-Seattle might consider the trio of Flowers, Randall and Miller as suitable backups/competition to Witherspoon and Reed with Blair and Amadi at nickel.
+Seattle might consider the trio of Flowers, Randall and Miller as suitable backups/competition to Witherspoon and Reed with Blair and Amadi at nickel (and yes, it’s also interesting that the signing of Randall came just a few days after Seattle learned Dunbar was signing with Detroit, possibly indicating that Seattle indeed hoped to re-sign Dunbar and is now viewing Randall as a possibly suitable replacement.
+Dunbar signed for the veteran minimum, which may be what Randall is getting).

 The Seahawks could also use one of their three draft picks — Seattle’s first is at 56 in the second round — on a corner, a spot that is regarded as fairly deep (Athlon has listed nine corners as possibilities to go in the first two rounds).